Activities and Programs

 Student Health Center

-The Earle Student Health Center is available to Furman undergraduate day students Monday through Friday from 8:00 a.m. until 6:00 p.m. when campus housing is open.
-The Center is operated by Greenville Health System (GHS), which is the largest health care system in the Greenville area and as such brings with it the largest network of health care practitioners and specialists to serve Furman’s student body.
+The Earle Student Health Center is available to Furman undergraduate day students Monday through Friday from 8:00 a.m. until 5:30 p.m. when the University is open.
+The Center is operated by Prisma Health, which is the largest health care system in the Greenville area and as such brings with it the largest network of health care practitioners and specialists to serve Furman’s student body.
 The Center is managed by a physician as medical director who oversees two nurse practitioners and the complete nursing and administrative staff.
-The GHS partnership also gives students direct access to GHS’s Travelers Rest Family Medicine practice on Saturdays.
+The Prisma Health partnership also gives students direct access to Prisma’s Travelers Rest Family Medicine practice on Saturdays.

-The Center provides acute care, care for chronic illnesses (including intermittent exacerbations), travel medicine, immunization, allergy injections, TB testing, basic women’s health, and STD testing.
+The Center provides acute care, chronic disease management (including intermittent exacerbations), travel medicine, immunization, allergy injections, TB testing, Women’s health, contraceptive care, and STI testing.
 Referrals to specialists or hospitals are made by physicians and nurse practitioners.
 If hospitalization is required, the provider will make the necessary arrangements.
 Families will be notified in case of serious illness or accident.

 Students should bring their health insurance card with them when visiting the Center.
 Students’ primary insurance provider will be billed.
 Furman provides all students with a Student Sickness Benefits Plan (at no additional cost) that will generally cover co-payments.